 Reduce the gift or estate tax on transferring a residence

-For those who have a substantial estate and expect to face future transfer taxes, a qualified personal residence trust:
+If you have a large estate and expect to face future transfer taxes, this trust:

 - Is a lifetime transfer of a personal residence (primary, vacation or second home) to the trust